-As noted above, in 2015 actual CV, on a foreign exchange neutral basis, was \$1,761 million, exceeding the target amount.
-Based on this, the Compensation Committee determined that 159.8% of the target number of PSUs would be awarded.
-The PSUs were adjusted by this factor in February 2016 after certification of the achievement of this performance measure by the Compensation Committee, and 25% of the adjusted awards vested on the first anniversary of the grant date.
-See Grants of Plan-Based Awards Table - Possible Payouts Under Equity Incentive Plan Awards and accompanying footnotes below for the actual number of SARs and PSUs awarded to our Named Executive Officers in 2015.
+The CV target represented double digit growth.
+Actual CV of the heritage Gartner business certified by the Compensation Committee in early 2018 was \$2,191 million, exceeding the target amount.
+Based on this, the Compensation Committee determined that 185.7% of the target number of PSUs was earned based on the established performance goals.
+The PSUs were adjusted by this factor in early 2018 after certification of the achievement of this performance measure by the Compensation Committee, and 25% of the adjusted awards vested on the first anniversary of the grant date.
+See Grants of Plan-Based Awards Table - Possible Payouts Under Equity Incentive Plan Awards and accompanying footnotes below for the actual number of SARs and PSUs awarded to our NEOs in 2017.